Azure/prometheus-collector/otelcollector/docs/MAC-3P-Docs/Instructions for Private Preview Onboarding.md

         helm pull oci://mcr.microsoft.com/azuremonitor/containerinsights/cidev/prometheus-collector --version 3.0.0-main-04-07-2022-33676484

 2. Install the helm chart with the following parameters  -

         helm upgrade --install <release-name> ./prometheus-collector-3.0.0-main-04-07-2022-33676484.tgz --dependency-update --set useMonitoringAccount=true --set azureResourceId="<aks-resource-id>" --set azureResourceRegion="<aks-resource-location>" --set mode.advanced=true --namespace="kube-system" --create-namespace

 Ex - helm upgrade --install my-collector-dev-release ./prometheus-collector-3.0.0-main-04-07-2022-33676484.tgz --dependency-update --set useMonitoringAccount=true --set azureResourceId="/subscriptions/subid/resourcegroups/rg-name/providers/Microsoft.ContainerService/managedClusters/clustername" --set azureResourceRegion="eastus2" --set mode.advanced=true --namespace="kube-system" --create-namespace

+    Please make sure you have set the right context for the AKS cluster you want to install the chart on
+    - az aks get-credentials -g <aks-rg-name> -n <aks-cluster-name> (This gets the cluster kubeconfig and sets it as the current context)
+    - or, If you already have the kubeconfig downloaded, set it as current-context kubectl config use-context <aks-cluster-name>
+    - Make sure you have the right context set by running kubectl cluster-info

 ### **Step 3**: Navigate to the Grafana UX.
 An initial set of default dashboards are created under the folder  ‘Azure Monitor Container Insights’.
 Browse through these dashboards by picking the Monitoring Account data source to see the cluster you just started collecting metrics from.